romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can organization admins access the audit log for actions performed within their GitHub organization?
+Q: How can organization admins access the audit log for actions performed within their GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the organization's settings by selecting the profile photo, choosing "Your organizations," selecting the desired organization, going to "Settings," finding "Audit log," and using the "Export" dropdown to export the log in either JSON or CSV format**